DEATH BELL review

 So... what's right with this film?
 It's got the K-pop magic, for a start.
 K-Pop sensation Nam Gyu-ri plays student Kang Yi-na, and she's really good, even though she was probably cast in the role due to her controversial status in Korean media (wardrobe malfunction, in case you're wondering.
 Her costume snapped during a live performance in Seoul and the Korean media never got over it).
 Even though we knew one of the high school students was a K-pop star, we had no idea which one, because the acting is far superior to American high school slashers.
 The tension, the likeability of the characters and the mysterious nature of their strange secrets holds the film together with a glue much stronger than the puzzles themselves, fun though they are to watch.

 Director Chang has been called the Spike Jonze of Korean cinema, and his approach to the high school slasher is a brilliant positive for DEATH BELL.
-Through his eyes we enter a creepy, claustrophobic grey high school world where secrets run deep, sinister events play out on the school's CCTV (and we all know how horribly sinister CCTV is) and the gore in the film is rendered vividly but also succeeds in being stylish and sophisticated.
+Through his eyes we enter a creepy, claustrophobic grey high school world where secrets run deep, sinister events play out on the school's CCTV (and we all know how horribly sinister CCTV is) and the visceral display in the film is rendered vividly but also succeeds in being stylish and sophisticated.
 Another subtle plus is eyeballing those discreet yet girlish Korean high school uniforms.
 Move over, zettai ryouiki.
 If only all school uniforms were so flattering.

 If you're a fan of high school slashers, definitely check out DEATH BELL.
 It has all the silliness of its American counterparts but an added fineness of quality and genuine suspenseful tension that will draw you into its tale of revenge while enjoying the sadistic puzzles and the social commentary.
 And the final end credits?
 So surreal and understated, they'll play sleight of hand with your expectations, which is the very essence of what Korean cinema is all about.
 Death Bell is being released on DVD 24 October 2011 - just in time for Halloween.
 And if we've whetted your appetite for horror films, do check out our Top 30 Horror films in 2012.